e-space

 Manchester Metropolitan University's Research Repository

-Cosmic Beavers: Queer counter-mythologies through speculative songwriting
+Cosmic Beavers: queer counter-mythologies through speculative songwriting

-Truman, Sarah E, Shannon, David ORCID logoORCID: https://orcid.org/0000-0001-7642-0667 and Yusoff, Kathryn (2023) Cosmic Beavers: Queer counter-mythologies through speculative songwriting.
-Angelaki: Journal of the Theoretical Humanities.
-ISSN 0969-725X (In Press)
+Truman, Sarah E, Shannon, David Ben and Yusoff, Kathryn (2023) Cosmic Beavers: queer counter-mythologies through speculative songwriting.
+Angelaki: Journal of the Theoretical Humanities, 28 (6). pp. 84-96.
+ISSN 0969-725X

-[img] Accepted Version
+[img]

 Abstract

 In this article, the authors introduce the concept of a “queer counter-mythology.”
 They do so by discussing a speculative song they wrote as an enactment of research-creation.
-Research-creation names an interdisciplinary scholarly praxis where artists/scholars create the artifacts they want to think-with, rather than analysing existing cultural productions.
-The song discussed in this article, “Cosmic Beavers,” proposes a queer counter-mythology that reimagines the historical, colonial archive by foregrounding the stories of giant, trans-dimensional beavers who shred Lewis and Clark and use them to reinforce their ‘Time-Dam.’
+Research-creation names an interdisciplinary scholarly praxis where artist-scholars create the artefacts they want to think-with, rather than analysing existing cultural productions.
+The song discussed in this article, “Cosmic Beavers,” proposes a queer counter-mythology that reimagines the historical, colonial archive by foregrounding the stories of giant, trans-dimensional beavers who shred Lewis and Clark and use them to reinforce their Time-Dam.
 Drawing on this song, as well as queer theories of time and anti-colonial thinkers, the authors suggest that artistic interventions invoke speculative lures that, while not changing history, can complicate state-sanctioned archives and narratives of the past and future: they frame this intervention as a queer counter-mythology.

 Impact and Reach